Generators of local gauge transformations in the covariant canonical formalism of fields

 The structure of the paper is as follows.
 First, we review the covariant canonical formalism (\res{s_rev_CCF}).
 Next, we investigate generators of local gauge transformations in CCF for matter fields, gauge fields and the second order formalism of gravity (\res{s_gauge_generator}).
-The total generator which is a $(D-1)$-form is given by $G=\ep^r G_r + d\ep^r \w F_r$ where $\ep^r$ are infinitesimal parameters and $G_r$ are the Noether currents.
+The total generator is given by $G=\ep^r G_r + d\ep^r \w F_r$ where $\ep^r$ are infinitesimal parameters and $G_r$ are the Noether currents.
 The Noether currents satisfy $\{G_r , G_s \} = f^t_{\ rs}G_t$ where $\{\bu, \bu\}$ is the Poisson bracket of the CCF and $f^t_{\ rs}$ are the structure constants of the gauge group. $F_r=0$ holds for the matter fields.
 For the gauge fields and the gravity, $G_r=-\{F_r, H \}$ holds.
 Here, $H$ is the form-Legendre transformation of the Lagrangian form.

-There are three appendices in this paper.
-In Appendix A, several formulas are listed.
-In Appendix B, we review the Noether currents.
-In Appendix C, we review the CCF of gauge fields.
+In Appendix \ref{s_Noether}, we review the Noether currents.
+In Appendix \ref{s_gauge_rev}, we review the CCF of gauge fields.
 In Appendix \ref{s_Gravity_D}, we apply the CCF to the second order formalism of gravity with Dirac fields for the arbitrary dimension ($d \ge 3 $).
 In Appendix \ref{formula}, several formulas are listed.